Home > Support > Technical info > Types of Valves

 What is a Valve?
 What is Its Function?

-A valve is a mechanical device used to regulate, direct, or stop the flow of fluids—whether liquids, gases, or slurries—within a piping system.
-It works by opening, closing, or partially blocking pathways, allowing precise management of fluid movement.
+A valve is a mechanical device used to regulate, direct, or stop the flow of fluids such as liquids, gases, or slurries within a piping system.
+It controls movement by opening, closing, or partially blocking a passageway inside the system.

 -